Examples of these conditions which bisphosphonates can help treat are:

 The most common side-effects of bisphosphonates are feeling sick (nausea), indigestion and heartburn (dyspepsia), tummy (abdominal) pain, diarrhoea or constipation.
 These side-effects usually happen in the first month of treatment but usually go away after this.

 Other common side-effects are joint, and/or muscle pain (usually not severe).
 This pain can happen a few days or a few months after you first start treatment.
 This pain normally goes away after you stop taking a bisphosphonate.
 A full list of possible side-effects (each of which will only happen to a few people) is included in the leaflet which comes with the medicine.

 A rare side-effect is osteonecrosis of the jaw.
-This occurs when the jaw bone does not receive enough blood, the bone starts to weaken and die.
+This occurs when the jawbone does not receive enough blood, and the bone starts to weaken and die.
 You must stop taking bisphosphonates if this happens.